arnaudgrl/Alga-Calcul-Mental/README.md

 # ALGA - Calcul mental

-The primary objective of this repository is to embark on the development journey of an innovative application designed to empower its users in mastering the art of mental calculation.
-By harnessing the capabilities of this app, individuals can enhance their cognitive abilities, boost mental agility, and refine their mathematical prowess.
-The ultimate aim is to provide a user-friendly platform that not only facilitates seamless engagement with mental exercises but also fosters a supportive environment for continuous improvement.
-Through the thoughtful integration of cutting-edge technology, this app aspires to be a valuable companion for those aspiring to excel in mental calculations, fostering a community dedicated to the pursuit of sharper minds and improved cognitive performance.
-Merci to ChatGPT for this text.
+The main goal of this project is to create an exciting new app that helps people become better at mental math.
+With this app, you can improve your thinking skills, increase your mental agility, and get better at math.
+Our aim is to make a user-friendly platform that not only makes it easy to do mental exercises but also encourages continuous improvement.
+By using the latest technology, we want this app to be a helpful tool for anyone looking to excel in mental math, and we hope it brings together a community of people who want to sharpen their minds and boost their cognitive abilities.

 # Other complementary ressources